State-by-State Childcare Tax Credit Guide

 Official site: Wyoming Department of Revenue

-Wyoming does not impose a broad state income tax.
-That means the main childcare tax relief comes from the federal Child and Dependent Care Credit, which you can estimate and explore through our home-page estimator and how-to-claim guide.
+Wyoming does not impose a broad state personal income tax, which means the main childcare-related tax relief usually comes from the federal Child and Dependent Care Credit.
+Families in Wyoming can still benefit from using our home-page estimator and how-to-claim guide to make sure they do not miss the federal opportunity.

 Next steps for parents